 - Stay in bed and rest: Getting plenty of rest is important to boost immune function and give your body time to heal.
 It is during the deeper stages of sleep that you experience metabolic and tissue restoration.

 Try these tips to help you breathe easier so you can sleep:

 - Try a humidifier: If the air in your room is too dry, use a warm mist humidifier or vaporizer to add moisture to the air and help ease nasal and chest congestion.
 Always clean the humidifier with a bleach solution every few days to prevent the growth of bacteria and molds.

 - Use nasal strips: If the flu has caused nasal swelling and congestion, making it difficult to fall asleep, try over-the-counter nasal strips to alleviate this problem.
-These strips of tape are placed over the bridge of the nose, then a plastic strip springs back, helping to gently open your nasal passages and reduce airflow resistance.
+These strips of tape are placed over the lower one-third (fleshy) part of the nose, then a plastic strip springs back, helping to gently open your nasal passages and reduce airflow resistance.
 Another method of opening the nasal passages is to use surgical tape, one-quarter inch wide.
 Gently apply one end of the tape to the tip of your nose, lift, and fasten the other end of the tape to the top of your nose.

 - Elevate your head: Prop your head up with pillows and sleep elevated to ease nighttime congestion.

 The flu is miserable -- no doubt.
 Get plenty of rest, stay hydrated, and do what you can to feel better.
 If your symptoms don't get better in a few weeks, or seem to be getting worse, call your health care provider.